ameg47/nicapodcast-client/README.md

 # Nica-podcasts

 In order for the client to run properly the corresponding wp API is required (should be running locally).
 You can find more about it here (https://github.com/ameg47/nicapodcast-CMS).
 The site is a SPA that only renders a home page, therefore there are no links or routing implemented.
+Use npm install when running the project for the first time.

 Technologies used: React, Redux, Tailwind CSS

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs the necessary dependencies to run the application

 ### `npm start`